 Although subject to sharp scrutiny from officials and other shipping lines, container shipping alliances have emerged as an ideal option to combat vessel over-capacity and avoid unnecessary competition on busy international trade routes.
-Perhaps the most widely scrutinized has been the 2M alliance, consisting of Maersk Line, the Mediterranean Shipping Company (MSC); two of the world’s largest container shipping lines.
+Perhaps the most widely scrutinized has been the 2M alliance, consisting of Maersk Line and the Mediterranean Shipping Company (MSC), two of the world’s largest container shipping lines.

 To decrease the commitment and costs associated with maintaining a large container fleet, many shipping lines have chosen to partner with a container leasing company.
 Under lease agreements, container shipping lines do not have to invest human resources into managing and maintaining an active fleet of shipping containers.